arjunsanchala/ML-web-app-streamlit-GCP-deployment/README.md

 # ML-web-app-with-streamlit (deployed on GCP)

 ## What is streamlit?
-streamlit is a one of the great web development libraries avaibale in python.
+streamlit is a one of the greatest web development libraries avaibale in python.
 If you do not know HTML, CSS and other web frameworks, streamlit library is a great option to make ML based websites using simple python code.

 ## Work flow:
 In this project, I have used 3 datasets: 'Iris', 'Breast Cancer' and 'Wine', and 3 machine learning models: 'KNN', 'SVM' and 'Random Forest'.
 Initially, I made functions to make an interactive UI (added buttons, slider and selectbox).
 Subsequently, the data was splitted between training and testing.
 Here, I have used various options, like user can use one of the 3 algorithms on one of the datasets, the screen will give the accuracy and other details of that algorithm on selected dataset.